 “Oh yes.
 What was I thinking of?
 Of course I remember.
 I have always had an excellent memory.
 But come in, darling, you’ll catch cold.”

 “Cold?
-At 30 degrees?
-Really, mother dearest, you are upset by me visiting,” he laughed.
+In 30 degrees?
+Really, mother dearest, you are upset by me visit,” he laughed.

 I smiled by way of reply but inside I was thinking that if it was indeed summer, I would know about it.